 Lead Windows Developer & Community Organizer

 Phelix (who goes by a pseudonym) is our lead Windows developer, and works on namecoind, Namecoin-Qt, NMControl, and other projects such as ANTPY.
-Phelix also handles financial matters and (along with Jeremy and Indolering) fundraising, and is our longest-serving team member.
+Phelix also handles financial matters and (along with Jeremy) fundraising, and is our longest-serving team member.

 Lead Security Engineer

 Ryan is our security specialist and all-around-badass, handling everything from web infrastructure to C++ development to crisis management.

 Jeremy is our .bit application specialist, and works on our codebases relating to TLS, Tor, and SPV, among other projects.
 Jeremy also handles fundraising (along with Phelix), and acts as our build engineer.
 Outside of Namecoin, he has a background in console game hacking (in particular, synchronizing multiple game consoles with each other and with virtual reality hardware) and educational robotics.
 Jeremy is currently a computer science graduate student at University of Oklahoma in the U.S.

 Brandon is a hacker with a background in independent journalism and machine learning who works on Namecoin-Qt.
 In addition to his work on Namecoin Core, he maintains a Namecoin port of Bitcore, Bitcore-Namecoin.
 When he’s not on his computer he’s probably skateboarding.

 Joseph works on porting Bitcoin software to Namecoin, and also specializes in reproducible builds.
 Outside of Namecoin, he has done development work relating to Bitcoin wallet software, the Gitian reproducible build tool (his contributions are primarily used by The Tor Project), and the Debian GNU/Linux distribution.